YarThePirate/financializer/README.md

 - It should allow for long-term storage and retrieval of expenses
 - It should allow the user to see, on any given day, how much money they will need to have available for auto-drafting to cover all of their recurring expenses
 - It should allow users to easily perform CRUD operations on expenses

+## Architecture

+The app expects a list of expenses in JSON format.
+It uses the JSON expenses to build an array of Expenses.